A Linear Fractional Transformation Model and Calibration Method for Light Field Camera: Light Field Model

-$(u,v)^T$ represents the coordinates of final image point in pixel coordinate system.
-We introduce the method for estimating the virtual point $(X'_c s_x,Y'_cs_x)^T$ in Section~\ref{sec:analytical_solution}.
-For $(l_x s_x , l_y s_y )^T$, common practice \cite{2013Dansereau} involves modeling it with the micro lens image of the main lens's optical center, as the point $(l_u , l_v)^T$ shown in Fig.~\ref{fig_sim}.
-The relation can be described as $(l_x s_x , l_y s_y )^T = d_m/d_c\cdot(l_u , l_v)^T$, leading to a complex calibration \cite{2020Liu}.
-We made a key simplification to avoid this issue.

-The following discussion is based on a square arrangement of micro-lenses, as it is the most easy configuration for analysis.
-The practicality discussion about hexagonal micro lens arrangement is provided in the appendix.
-For a sensor of size $S_h \times S_w$(in pixels), it is evidently true for the MLA that:

-where $(L_h , L_w)^T$ denotes the size (in pixels) of a single micro lens in the vertical and horizontal directions, and $(n_h , n_w)^T$ represents the number of micro-lenses along each dimension.
-Additionally, the offset$(l_{x0}.l_{y0})$ of the MLA and a slight in-plane rotation $\textbf{\textit{R}}(\theta)$ must be accounted \cite{2013Dansereau}.
-For a micro lens with indices $(i,j)$ in the array, according to Eq.~\ref{eq:grid}, the simplified position $(l_x s_x , l_y s_y )^T$ in pixel coordinates is given by:
+In Eq.~\ref{eq:LFT}, $(q_x, q_y)^T$ is common to all microlenses that observe the same object point, while $(m_x, m_y)^T$ varies per microlens.
+The virtual point is recovered analytically from clustered feature points, as detailed in Section~\ref{sec:analytical_solution}.
+For the microlens center, common practice \cite{2013Dansereau} models it via the microlens image of the main lens optical center (point $(l_u, l_v)^T$ in Fig.~\ref{fig_sim}), with the relation $(m_x, m_y)^T = d_m/d_c \cdot (l_u, l_v)^T$.
+This approach couples the microlens center estimation with other intrinsic parameters, leading to a complex calibration loop \cite{2020Liu}.
+To avoid this coupling, we estimate the microlens centers directly from the MLA geometry.